+In societies where people are discriminated against based on gender, ethnicity, class, and caste, being a man or woman is often a decisive factor in determining the levels of risk they face from climate change, extreme and uncertain weather, and changes in the environment and economy.
 Gender inequality is a root cause of poverty.
 Climate change, in turn, is making poverty worse.
-This means that the chances of achieving a better life for many women and girls living in poverty are threatened by a double injustice: climate change and gender inequality.
+This means that the chances of achieving a better life for many women and girls are threatened by a double injustice: climate change and gender inequality.